 The Whittier Art Gallery continued to exhibit the work of prominent artists while bracing for World War II and living through the most difficult of the War years.
 Exhibits of the work of Edgar Payne, Enjar Hansen, Eleanor Colburn, Clyde Forsythe, Sam Hyde Harris, Hanson Puthuff, and others, […]

 The exhibit of Richard Munsell oil and water color paintings was proclaimed, “Years outstanding local one-man painting show”, by Arthur Millier, Los Angeles Times art critic.
 Richard Munsell was a California Art Club exhibiting Member, 1935 – 1938.
 He taught at the Chouinard Art Institute.

 Wayne Long is known widely through out California for his ceramic work.
 He is president of the Whittier Art Association.

-Sam Hyde Harris, 1939-40 president of the Laguna Beach Art Association, is among the award winners in the Whittier Art Association’s Competitive Member’s Exhibit.
+Sam Hyde Harris wins award in Whittier Art Association’s Competitive Member’s Exhibit.

 Camera Club members remember the origin of the club’s name, “Circle of Confusion.”

 Architect William Harrison exhibits his drawings and photographs.
 It was W.H.
 Harrison that donated the plans

 Ejnar Hanson exhibits oil paintings and watercolors.
 He is president of the California Water Color Society, and has been represented in both the New York and San Francisco World Fairs.